- GENERAL FAQs

 Q. Can I go on to graduate or professional school with Regents Bachelors of Arts Degree?

 A. Yes.
 Regents Bachelors of Arts Degree graduates go on to professional schools, law school, and a variety of graduate programs.
-Students planning to seek graduate or professional school admission should consult with the RBA staff and directly with the programs they are considering about which courses will meet the admission requirements of these programs.
+Students planning to seek graduate or professional school admission should consult directly with the programs they are considering about which courses will meet the admission requirements of these programs.
 (Note: In some professional programs there is an expectation that at least 50% of the student’s undergraduate course work should be in regular, graded courses.)

 Q. Do I have to take a foreign language?